- Article (1) Definitions

 Article (9) Register

-2. Certificates extracted from the Register may be delivered to the concerned persons so wishing, and may only be delivered to any third parties so requiring based on a written order of the Department Director.
+2. Certificates extracted from the Register may be issued to the concerned persons so wishing, and may only be delivered to any third parties so requiring based on a written order of the Department Director.

-Article (11) Execution and Notarization of Affidavits
+Article (11) Drafting and Notarization of Affidavits

 Article (12) Notarization of Signatures on Private Instruments